peppolautoriteit-nl/Invoice-Processes-Draft/README.md

 ## Reporting issues or requests

 You can report issues or requests with either the Issues link above, or by forking the repository and creating a Pull Request.
-Alternatively, you can send a direct request to the NPa by email [mailto](operations@peppolautoriteit.nl).
+Alternatively, you can send a direct request to the NPa by email [operations@peppolautoriteit.nl](mailto:operations@peppolautoriteit.nl).
 No rights can be derived from submissions.

 The final result of this process will be submitted to the Service Provider community for approval.